12. Advanced searching - Django Database queries

 Would get all Characters that are either named “Dalton” or which is not in prison.
 The result is a mix of Daltons and non-prisoners.

 Let us expand our original werewolf query.
-Not only do we want to find all Characters in a moonlit room with a certain level of lycanthrophy - we decide that if they have been newly bitten, they should also turn, regardless of their lycantrophy level (more dramatic that way!).
+Not only do we want to find all Characters in a moonlit room with a certain level of lycanthropy - we decide that if they have been newly bitten, they should also turn, regardless of their lycanthropy level (more dramatic that way!).

 Let’s say that getting bitten means that you’ll get assigned a Tag recently_bitten.